 Short, well-used trails lead from the loop road to the bridges, and a moderately difficult, unmaintained, 5 mile path connects all three, following the path of the two canyons (Armstrong

 ), formed by the seasonal streams responsible for the bridge formation.
-Although the canyons are usually dry in the summer, at other times the trail passes small waterfalls and deep pools, sometimes suitable for swimming.
+Although the canyons are usually dry during the summer, at other times the trail passes small waterfalls and deep pools, sometimes suitable for swimming.
 The three trailheads are also linked by paths across the plateau, enabling loop hikes to be made to any two of the bridges, or all of them.
 The only other regular path in the park is a short, level route to an overlook of Horse Collar Ruin

 , remains of an Anasazi cliff dwelling, a site that is passed along the canyon trail half a mile south of Sipapu Bridge.
-There is one other path, rarely traveled, that links the southernmost bridge (Owachomo
+There is one additional path, rarely traveled, that links the southernmost bridge (Owachomo

 Full descriptions of the trails to the three bridges